liamoc/learn-you-an-agda/pages/introduction.md

 the list in question (we'll be doing this later).
 This allows the compiler to check for you to make sure there are no cases where you attempt to call `head` on a potentially empty list, for example.
-Being able to include values inside a type, and use all the same value-level operations on them, is what makes Agda *dependently typed* - Not only can values have a type, but types can have a value.
+Being able to include values inside a type, and use all the same value-level operations on them, is what makes Agda *dependently typed* - Not only can we have types depend on other types (e.g `List`), we can also have types depend on *values* (e.g a length-indexed list).

-In fact, seeing as the language of values and the language of types are the same, *any property* that you can express about a value can be expressed statically in its type, and machine checked by Agda.
+In fact, seeing as the language of values and the language of types are the same, (nearly) *any property* that you can express about a value can be expressed statically in its type, and machine checked by Agda.
 We can statically eliminate any error scenario from our program.